benjaminramey/benjaminramey.github.io/_posts/2014-05-21-create-a-list-selector-field-in-a-widget-designer-in-sitefinity-6-2.markdown

 ####Step 2.1: Choose widget designer fields

 Next, choose the List property from your controller and set it up as follows.
 Especially note two things.
 First, choose the DynamicContentSelector.
-Second, update the "Select the content type for the selector" to `Telerik.Sitefinity.Lists.Model.List`.
+Second, update the "Select the content type for the selector" to 'Telerik.Sitefinity.Lists.Model.List'.
 Click on "Add".

 ![Create a widget designer](/assets/images/create-a-list-selector-field-in-a-widget-designer-in-sitefinity-6-2/widget-designer-fields1.png)

 ####Step 2.2: Update generated widget designer files

-In the generated .ascx file, update the `ServiceUrl` property on the FlatSelector control to `/Sitefinity/Services/Lists/ListService.svc/?managerType=&providerName=&itemType=Telerik.Sitefinity.Lists.Model.List&provider=&sortExpression=LastModified%20DESC&skip=0&take=50`.
+In the generated .ascx file, update the 'ServiceUrl' property on the FlatSelector control to '/Sitefinity/Services/Lists/ListService.svc/?managerType=&providerName=&itemType=Telerik.Sitefinity.Lists.Model.List&provider=&sortExpression=LastModified%20DESC&skip=0&take=50'.

 ![Service URL 1](/assets/images/create-a-list-selector-field-in-a-widget-designer-in-sitefinity-6-2/widget-designer-serviceurl1.png)

-In the generated .cs file, remove line 135 that sets the ConstantFilter property to `Visible=true`.
+In the generated .cs file, remove line 135 that sets the ConstantFilter property to 'Visible=true'.

 ![FAQItemDesigner remove line 135](/assets/images/create-a-list-selector-field-in-a-widget-designer-in-sitefinity-6-2/widget-designer-removeline135.png)

-Finally, in the generated .js file, change the property that is used as the value of the selected list from `OriginalContentId` to `Id`.
-This code can be found in the `_ListDoneSelecting` method.
+Finally, in the generated .js file, change the property that is used as the value of the selected list from 'OriginalContentId' to 'Id'.
+This code can be found in the '_ListDoneSelecting' method.

 ![FAQItemDesigner update js file](/assets/images/create-a-list-selector-field-in-a-widget-designer-in-sitefinity-6-2/widget-designer-changejsfile.png)